-If the appointment of this substitute is not made within three months from the time when the temporary vacancy occurs, His Majesty the King of Denmark shall be requested by either or both of the Parties to select him.
+If the appointment of this substitute is not made within three months from the time when the temporary vacancy occurs, the President of the Swiss Confederation shall be requested by either

 Either Party may appoint forthwith a substitute to replace temporarily the permanent member of its own choosing, if as a result of illness or for any other reason the latter is temporarily prevented from taking part in the Commission's work.
-If either Party intends to make use of this right, it shall immediately notify the opposing Party.
+If either Party intends to make use of this right, it shall immediately notify the other Party.

-The task of the Conciliation Commission shall be to examine any dispute which may be submitted to it by the Contracting Parties, and to draw up a report, which shall determine the facts of the case and, whenever circumstances permit, shall contain proposals for the settlement of the dispute.
+The task of the Conciliation Commission shall be to examine any dispute which may be submitted to it by the High Contracting Parties, and to draw up a report, which shall determine the facts of the case and, whenever circumstances permit, shall contain proposals for the settlement of the dispute.

-The Conciliation Commission shall be seized of a question by an application addressed to its President by both Contracting Parties or by either of them.
+The Conciliation Commission shall be informed of a question by an application addressed to its President by both Contracting Parties or by either of them.
 In the latter case, the application shall be notified at the same time to the other Party.

-The Contracting Parties shall be entitled to appoint to the Conciliation Commission special agents, who will also serve as intermediaries between themselves and the Commission.
+The High Contracting Parties shall be entitled to appoint to the Conciliation Commission special agents, who will also serve as intermediaries between themselves and the Commission.